 I recently went on a beautiful street art walk with Allison and our friend Gemma from Two Scots Abroad.
 The city has amazing street art, you just have to know where to find it.
 And because Sofia has so many Soviet-style high rise buildings, there’s lots of open real estate for serious mural artists to display their craft.

-The Hazdhi Dimitar neighborhood is one of the best spots for seeing how street art and soviet apartment buildings are a perfect modern adaptation for its leftover communist architectural legacy.
+The Hazdhi Dimitar neighborhood is one of the best spots for seeing how street art and Soviet-style apartment buildings are a perfect modern adaptation for its leftover communist architectural legacy.